gibranfsh/cinema-sea-fullstack/README.md

 cd cinema-sea-fullstack
 ```

-3. Open a new terminal
+3. open with VSCode
 ```
-start cmd
+code .
 ```

+4. Open TWO terminals in VSCode

 ### Terminal 1 (root)
-4. Before continuing, configure the environment variables (.env) file, you can copy and paste it or just simply delete ".example" from "env.example"
+5. Before continuing, configure the environment variables (.env) file, you can copy and paste it or just simply delete ".example" from "env.example"
 ```
 APP_NAME=Laravel
 APP_ENV=local